xia2/xia2/doc/sphinx/multiplex/basic_usage.rst

 .. important::

-    For newer versions of DIALS (main branch and >= 3.29) you will find the output organised into various folders.
+    For newer versions of DIALS (main branch and > 3.29) you will find the output organised into various folders.

-    In the parent folder where ``xia2.multiplex`` was run, you can find citation information as well as ``xia2-multiplex-working.phil``.
+    In the parent folder where ``xia2.multiplex`` was run, you can find the primary logs and reports from the multi-crystal analysis.
+    You can also find citation information and ``xia2-multiplex-working.phil``.
 This contains the configuration of all commandline parameters used by ``xia2.multiplex``.

     **DataFiles**: